 There are also manufactured "spreaders" that are flexible bars with a 'V' on either end.
 You can simply position the spreader between two branches to push them apart from each other.
 Ideally, branches should be at the 10 o'clock and 2 o'clock positions rather than growing straight up.
 The old adage is that a bird should be able to fly through your fruit tree without touching a branch.

 If buds have been forming and not opening, it is probably the weather that's at fault.
 A particularly cold, windy winter can damage susceptible flower buds.
 More likely, it would be the result of a late spring frost, especially if the buds have already begun to swell.
 Your tree might even make it through the flowering stage only to have a late frost damage the young fruits beginning to form.
 Dwarf trees can be covered to protect them from late frosts.
 If you have chosen a full size tree, sometimes spraying the tree down with water before the sun comes up can save the tender buds and, with a little luck, produce a harvest.

 Too Much Fruit Set

 Too much fruit doesn't seem like it should be a problem, but there are two drawbacks to overabundance.
-First, a large fruit set means that the tree's resources are stressed.
+First, a large fruit set may mean that the tree's resources are stressed.
 You usually have to choose between a large harvest of small fruits or a small harvest of good-sized fruits.

-You can correct both problems by thinning the crop while the fruits are still tiny, about three weeks after bloom time.
+You may be able to correct both problems by thinning the crop while the fruits are still tiny, about three weeks after bloom time.
 Remove all but one fruit from each of the spurs or small branch offshoots where the fruit is produced.
 Leave the largest, hardiest looking fruit to survive.
 Some fruits will do this on their own.
 It can be alarming to see fruits falling on the ground, but it is a common phenomenon called June Drop.

 Pests & Disease